rehabstudio/devdocs/source/tools/goro.rst

 - You need an active internet connection to be able to develop.
 - To ensure your JS files lint you'd need to open each one manually and check.
 - Goro doesn't have real file source control and has a limited history stack.
 - The project will have access to only one "branch" and preview area.
-If there's multiple developers on the project you'll quickly tread on each others toes.
+If there are multiple developers on the project you'll quickly tread on each other's toes.

 To combat the majority of these errors we can use a local development server for Goro known as `Johnny Cage <https://webmaster.googlesource.com/johnny-cage>`_.